saucelabs/sauce-docs/docs/secure-connections/sauce-connect/security-authentication.md

 For connection to the Sauce Labs virtual machines, the certificate presented by the tunnel endpoint is signed by public certificate authorities.

 ### Setting Revocation Information for SSL Certificate Verification
-When securing Sauce Connect Proxy, be sure to whitelist these sites so that the Sauce Connect SSL certificates can be verified:
+When securing Sauce Connect Proxy, be sure to allowlist these sites so that the Sauce Connect SSL certificates can be verified:

 * **OCSP:** http://gp.symcd.com
 * **OCSP Servers for VDC/RDC clouds:** http://ocsp.digicert.com, http://status.geotrust.com